 Also Read: Best Educational Apps for Kids

 Teach your kid programming fundamentals with small interactive games.
 This app is designed for young kids which teaches them about simple sequences, loops, functions, debugging, arrays, and coordinates.
 Everything is animated in a 2d layout with bright colors.
 This helps kids ease into the game without letting them know they’re learning valuable skills.

 You can choose a category like sequences and then a game of your choice.
 Yes, there are multiple games in one category to keep things interesting.
 I decided to play connect the dots.
 This app is best for kids who are still in their primary school and learning about basic math as it is both fun and educational.
 In-app purchases begin at $30 per year.

 These coding puzzles explain various terminologies like variables, strings, loops, arrays, conditionals, operators, functions, and objects.
 In the final stage of learning, the app takes you through a series of ‘Animations’, which helps you learn drawing shapes using the popular D3 library.

 3. Scratch Jr (Age: 10+)

-Scratch Jr has a simple layout where you program your character to move in a background.
-For example, kids are given puzzles like feed the cat, to do so, they will have to arrange the blocks at the bottom half in such a sequence that will allow the cat to move forward three steps and then take a right turn.
+Kids are given puzzles like feed the cat.
+They will have to arrange the blocks in a sequence that will allow the cat to move forward.

 4. SpriteBox (Age: 8+)

-In my opinion, Spritebox is good for kids who have no idea about coding and you wish to install the idea of how fun coding can be at an early age.
+In my opinion, Spritebox is good for kids who have no idea about coding and you want to plant the idea of how fun coding can be at an early age.